Activity Introduction

 Learning intentions:

-• Students will understand how and why individuals and groups participate in, and contribute to, the democratic process
+• understand how and why individuals and groups participate in and contribute to the democratic process

-• Students will recognise some of the challenges to sustaining a resilient democracy
+• recognise some of the challenges to sustaining a resilient democracy

-• Students will become familiar with ways that the resiliency of the Australian democratic system can be improved.
+• become familiar with ways that the resilience of the Australian democratic system can be improved.

 Year 9 Civics and Citizenship: